Muenster Cheese vs Taleggio Cheese

 Milk Type and Treatment

-Muenster Cheese is made with cow milk.
-Taleggio Cheese is made with unknown milk that is typically heated.
+Muenster Cheese is made with cow milk that is typically pasteurized.
+Taleggio Cheese is made with cow milk that is typically heated.

 Composition and Texture